The billboard effect: 10

 This phenomenon is called “The Billboard Effect” and was introduced by Chris Anderson, Associate Professor at Cornell University, in 2009.
 This Cornell study found that hotels listed on OTAs experience a boost in direct hotel bookings due to their presence on OTA websites.

-During Passport 2023, Kent Schnepp and Ben Lloyd shared how the Billboard Effect can help lodging businesses build a stronger online presence and open themselves up for more direct bookings.
+During Passport 2024, Ben Lloyd, Director of Digital Marketing Services at Cloudbeds, shared how the Billboard Effect can help lodging businesses build a stronger online presence and open themselves up for more direct bookings.

 Advantages of the billboard effect